jlgriff/console-invaders/README.md

 This is a simple version of Space Invaders to play in the terminal.
 The goal is to obliterate all the alien invaders before they reach Earth.

-The game is built with Rust using the Rusty Engine.
+The game is built with Rust. 🦀

 # Installation